vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 docker attach  a3ba

 ```
-That's it, now we can work within our get_homPhy directory in the Bash environment provided by the container, which also contains all the code required to run **GET_HOMOLOGUES** and **GET_PHYLOMARKERS**.
+That's it, now we can work within our get_homPhy directory usint the Ubuntu-Linux environment provided by the container, which also contains all the code required to run **GET_HOMOLOGUES** and **GET_PHYLOMARKERS**.
 Before getting our hands dirty, lets have a look at the container's environment.

 ### Exploring the container's environment